AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 # Add Parameters to the Requests

-In this lesson we will validate Adobe lifecycle metrics and add custom parameters to the prefetch request.
+In this lesson we will add and validate Adobe lifecycle metrics and custom parameters the Target requests added in the previous lesson.
 The lifecycle metrics and custom parameters will be used for creating audiences that determine new and returning users.
-We will also enhance the third location request (found on the thank you screen) with parameters that will be used to determine the user's trip origin & destination so we can later serve an offer based on those parameters.

 ## Learning Objectives